guysqr/ha-wordpress-aws/README.md

 * FSCached - caches the EFS files on the local EBS volume
 * WP Super Cache - WordPress plugin that stores rendered pages in a directory on the instance-attached EBS volume

+In addition,

+* a CDN should be used to cache data at the AWS network edge for busy sites
+* static content should be offloaded to S3 via a WordPress plugin

 ### About EFS burst credits

 You should set up a CloudWatch alarm for the EFS Burst Credit metric to ensure you're warned if it ever drops unexpectedly, or below a level that can be recovered within the SLA period.